EducationalTestingService/skll/doc/run_experiment.rst

 feature_scaling *(Optional)*
 """"""""""""""""""""""""""""

 Whether to scale features by their mean and/or their standard deviation.
-This defaults to ``none``, which does no scaling of any kind.
 If you scale by mean, your data will automatically be converted to dense, so use caution when you have a very large dataset.
 Valid options are:

+none
-*   *none*: perform no feature scaling at all.
+    perform no feature scaling at all.

+with_std
-*   *with_std*: Scale feature values by their standard deviation.
+    Scale feature values by their standard deviation.

+with_mean
-*   *with_mean*: Center features by subtracting their mean.
+    Center features by subtracting their mean.

+both
-*   *both*: perform both centering and scaling.
+    perform both centering and scaling.

 Defaults to ``none``.